-Is it ok to apply as an intermediary that is only serving one jurisdiction (in our case Washington DC)?
+2.4.
+Is it okay to apply as an intermediary that is only serving one jurisdiction (in our case Washington DC)?
 We would be looking to invest more deeply in 5 underserved neighborhoods and then grow and scale our intervention within the city?

 Yes, this is permissible.

+2.5.
 If our organization hasn't made a grant in the last fiscal year, but has made many grants in the past, are we still eligible?

 The fact that you skipped a year of grantmaking wouldn't disqualify you.
-However, to be eligible, your organization must meet our requirement of investing in nonprofit community organizations or programs through grants as an essential rather than a collateral means of fulfilling its mission and vision, as described in Section III of the Notice.
+However, to be eligible, your organization must meet our requirement of investing in nonprofit community organizations or programs through grants as an essential rather than a collateral means of fulfilling its mission and vision, as described in the Notice.

-Is Puerto Rico eligible for Social Innovation Fund grants?
+2.6.
+Is Puerto Rico eligible to be a Social Innovation Fund intermediary?

 For the purposes of eligibility, Puerto Rico and the other U.S. territories are considered to be states.
-Social Innovation Funds are available to existing grantmaking institutions.
-An existing grantmaking institution is an organization, in existence at the time of the application, which invests in nonprofit community organizations or programs through grants as an essential rather than a collateral means of fulfilling its mission and vision.
-Accordingly, a state or local government may collaborate with an existing grantmaking institution or participate in an eligible partnership but may not apply directly to be an intermediary.
+A state or local government may collaborate with an existing grantmaking institution or participate in an eligible partnership but may not apply directly to be an intermediary.